AJ8GH/bank-tech-test/README.md

 Navigate into `lib` directory, run `node` and load the `account.js` script:

-*(note: you must be in the lib directory when you run node or the subscripts will not load, resulting in an error)*
+*(note: you must be in the lib directory when you run node or the sub-scripts will not load, resulting in an error)*

 ```shell
 cd lib